 Today, after a morning at leisure in Florence, we travel by high-speed rail to the 'Eternal City' of Rome, Italy's attractive capital, where we spend three nights at the 5-Star NH Collection Roma Palazzo Cinquecento.
 (B, D)

 Days 7-8 - Exploring Rome

-Today, we take a guided tour, by coach and on foot, past the landmarks that have shaped this mesmerizing city over thousands of years.
+Today, we take a guided tour, on foot, past the landmarks that have shaped this mesmerizing city over thousands of years.
 We pass the Colosseum where Roman citizens would watch the brutal blood sports which often showcased gladiators and wild beasts for the joy of the crowd, and we see the Roman Forum, which played a vital role in Roman public life, which is now iconic as a monument of Imperial Rome and her once vast empire.
 We also take in the magnificent Baroque Trevi Fountain, a wonderfully detailed sculpture set in a tiny square.

-Your afternoon, and the next day is free for you to continue exploring Rome.
+Your afternoon and the next day is free for you to continue exploring Rome.
 The city's impressive array of architecture charts the passage of time as clearly as anywhere in Europe, with distinctive medieval, Renaissance and Baroque attractions.
 Perhaps visit the Pantheon and its domed roof, which is a masterpiece of human engineering, in fact, the entire building has seen surprisingly little change in 2,000 years.
 (Day 7 – B, Day 8 – B)